Immigration to Malaysia

 Economy of Malaysia

+The economy of Malaysia is set to grow 4.5% to 5.5% in the year 2024, from an estimated 4% in 2023, according to RAM Rating Services Berhad.
 Malaysia’s economy is the third largest economy in the Southeast Asia in the terms of GDP per capita and is the thirty fourth largest in the world indicated by the International Monetary Fund (IMF).
-This economy is the twenty fifth most competitive in the world and is more competitive than Japan, France and Israel, according to the Global Competitiveness Report of 2021.
 People here enjoy a wealthy lifestyle compared to the other Asian countries after Singapore and Brunei.
 This is due to the fast growing export oriented economy, low Income Tax, low cost local food, transport fuel and fully subsidized single payer public healthcare.
 Malaysia has an industrialized market economy, which is open and state oriented economy.
 This economy is highly robust and diversified with the export value of hi-tech products.
 Malaysia exports the palm oil products globally, which has the second highest volume and value after Indonesia.
-Economy is dominated by the service sector with more than 54.77% contribution to the economy followed by the Industry with 35.93% contribution in the annual GDP of this country.
-The agricultural sector has less contribution than other sectors with 8.19%.
 Goods exported from Malaysia are Palm oil, liquefied natural gas, petroleum, machinery and equipments, semi conductor, electronics products, vehicles, and metal, rubber, wood and wood products.
 Imported items are Electrical products, machinery, chemicals, petroleum, plastics, vehicles, metal, Iron, and steel products.

 Renting and buying of real estate’s for foreigners